KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 ```

 Note: Decoy scanning can be defeated with router path tracing,
-response-dropping, and other techniques
+response-dropping, and other techniques.

 Important: Must use real, live IP addresses, or else would result in an
-accidental SYN flood
+accidental SYN flood.

 ## Network Scanning - Defense